aquette/addon-smartnut/smartnut/DOCS.md

 * just start SmartNUT (for USB) and/or use enable enable_simulated_device,
 * check the Journal tab for the startup sequence,
 * listen on MQTT topic 'homeassistant/nut/#' using MQTT integration (FIXME),
-* and have fun :D
+* and have fun :smile:

 ## Configuration